1300 739 131

 Is contrast important?
 How much do I need? [top]

-What is a DVI & D-Sub connection ? [top]
+What is a HDMI, DisplayPort, DVI & D-Sub connection ? [top]

 What brightness level do I require? [top]